warp-contracts/warp-wasm-templates/assemblyscript/README.md

 2. Edit/add actions which user will be able to call while interacting with the contract - [assembly/actions](assembly/actions)

-3. Add AssemblyScript schemas which should describe input and output types for your actions - similair to what you would do when writing in Typescript - [assembly/schemas.ts](assembly/schemas.ts)
+3. Add AssemblyScript schemas which should describe input and output types for your actions - similar to what you would do when writing in Typescript - [assembly/schemas.ts](assembly/schemas.ts)

 4. Add above action functions to the `functions` Map in [assembly/contract.ts](assembly/contract.ts#L16) - when user will interact with the contract, required action function will be searched for in the map and called with `state` and `action` as arguments in order to output the result of the function and optionally set a new state (if indicated action changes the state).